GarvTambi/udacity-traffic-sign-classifier/README.md

 experiments.
 Sometimes the prediction accuracy can be as good as 90%.
-And I think to get the consistent correctness, I need more good data, that is to prepcess the image to lightening the dark one, and to correct more images.
+And I think to get the consistent correctness, I need more good data, that is to prepcess the image to lightening the dark one, and to collect more images.